 Rubber is not traditional rubber any longer.
 Instead, the “rubber” material used on today’s boots mimics many of the grabbing characteristics of felt while adding durability and avoiding the species transport problem.
 If needed, studs provide additional traction on either felt or rubber.
 While the price of studs has come down, this is one area where avoiding a name brand saves a significant amount of money.
 Instead of spending $30 for 20 studs ($1.50 each), take a lesson from the adrenalin junkies who race motorcycles on ice.
 They routinely screw studs made by Kold Kutter into their tires to gain the traction needed to avoid death.
-The 3/8” or 1/2” lengths work fine for wading boots with a bag of 250 studs going for less than $22 on Amazon ($0.09 each).
-At that price, if they wear out or fall out, replacing them is no big deal, and the Kold Kutter grab pattern is much better than merely using generic self-tapping sheet metal screws (the other budget option).
+The 3/8” or 1/2” lengths work fine for wading boots with a bag of 250 studs bargain priced on Amazon.
+At that low price, if they wear out or fall out, replacing them is no big deal, and the Kold Kutter grab pattern is much better than merely using generic self-tapping sheet metal screws (the other budget option).

 To use studs, follow a few simple rules.
 First, pick a good installation pattern.
 Waderstuds.com did field tests and came up with two basic patterns you can review on their website.
 Second, be very careful walking on hard, smooth surfaces.
 Unless there is a crack for the stud to catch on, it is very easy to slip.
 Third, metal studs scrape and create more noise on the streambed than either bare rubber or felt; requiring more careful foot placement.
 Finally, never get into a boat or walk on a hardwood floor wearing studded boots!